 create disk snapshot

 operation supports tag-based access control via request tags.
-For more information, see the Lightsail Dev Guide
+For more information, see the Amazon Lightsail Developer Guide